 Marian Messenger

-Volume 9, Issue 10
+Volume 10, Issue 10

-October 2020
+October 2021

 Marian Manor

 600 Merritt Ave.
 Oshkosh, WI 54901

 Where has the summer gone?
 The great thing about living in Wisconsin is the change of the seasons.
 It is time to enjoy fall and watch the fall colors unfold.
 Fall also brings the Flu season.
-An annual flu vaccine is the best way to protect against the flu.
+An annual flu vaccine is the best way to protect yourself against the flu.
 Flu vaccines are safe and do not cause the flu.
 Influenza (flu) is a serious illness especially for older adults.
 People 65 years of age and older are at high risk for flu-related complications.
 You should get a flu vaccine before flu begins spreading in your community.
 It takes about two weeks after vaccination for antibodies that protect against flu to develop in the body, so make plans to get vaccinated early in fall, before flu season begins.
 Everyone 6 months of age and older is recommended to get vaccinated against the flu.
 A flu vaccine reduces your risk of illness and possible hospitalization and can prevent you from spreading the virus to your loved ones.
 Protect yourself, your family and friends from flu: get vaccinated.
 The flu vaccine is available at your local clinics, pharmacies and doctor's offices.

 Flu Vaccination Clinic Coming to Marian Manor

-When: Thursday, October 8th
+When: Thursday, October 21st

-Time: 1:00 pm
+Time: 1:30 pm -sign up

 Where: Activity Room

+COVID Boosters will also be available

 Sign up on the bulletin board.
-If you are also in need of a pneumonia shot Let Mary Jo know when you sign up.
-Once you are signed up I will send you a form to fill out and bring with you to your appointment.
-Please come at your scheduled time so we can be respectful of social distancing requirements This year more than ever with COVID-19 it is important to protect yourself against the flu.
-Flu vaccinations are provided by Hometown Pharmacy.
+Once you are signed up I will send you a form for you to fill out and bring with you to your appointment.
+Please come at your scheduled time so we can be respectful of social distancing requirements Flu & Covid vaccinations are provided by Hometown Pharmacy.

-Volunteers Needed Floor Leaders are needed for 5th & 6th Floor to check the Red/Yellow tags at 9 pm.
-Let Mary Jo know if you are interested in either or both floors.
+Just a reminder to keep your windows closed if you are running your heat or your air conditioner.
 If you have information you would like to submit for the Marian Messenger contact Mary Jo at 920-424-1470 Ext.
 136 or email at maryjos@ohawcha.org.
 Please submit any material by the 20th of the month if you would like your information posted in next month's newsletter.